flintoftid/aegmesher/ReadMe.md

 The Applied Electromagnetics Group ([AEG][]) mesh generator, *aegmesher*, is an [Open Source][] structured mesh generator for creating uniform and non-uniform cuboid meshes.
-It was primarily developed in the [Department of Electronics][] at the [University of York][] for generating meshes for finite-difference time-domain ([FDTD][]) and similar electromagnetic solvers.
+It was primarily developed in the [Department of Electronic Engineering][] at the [University of York][] for generating meshes for finite-difference time-domain ([FDTD][]) and similar electromagnetic solvers.